maddevsio/comedian/README.md

 # Comedian

 This is a stand up bot for slack.
-The main goal of the project is a daily stand up meetings automation.
+The main goal of the project is a daily remote stand up meetings automation.
 There is a problem with stand up meetings offline way.
 People talk to each other and often they talk not about their plans, but about task specific things.

 ![](https://travis-ci.org/maddevsio/comedian.svg?branch=master)
 [![Coverage Status](https://coveralls.io/repos/github/maddevsio/comedian/badge.svg)](https://coveralls.io/github/maddevsio/comedian)